larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 50:33
 how this autonomic nervous system works.
-It has names like the sympathetic nervous system and parasympathetic nervous system 50:39 which frankly are complicated names because they're a little bit misleading. **Sympathetic is the one that's associated 50:45 with more alertness.
-Parasympathetic is the one that's associated with more calmness.
+It has names like the sympathetic nervous system and parasympathetic nervous system 50:39 which frankly are complicated names because they're a little bit misleading. **==Sympathetic is the one that's associated 50:45 with more alertness==. ==Parasympathetic is the one that's associated with more calmness==.
 And it gets really misleading 50:51 because the sympathetic nervous system sounds like sympathy.
 And then people think it's related to calm.
 I'm going to call it the alertness system
 50:57
 and the calmness system**, because even though sympathetic and parasympathetic 51:02 are sometimes used, people really get confused.
-So the way to think about the autonomic nervous system 51:08 and **the reason it's important for every aspect of your life, but in particular for neuroplasticity 51:13 and engaging in these focus states and in these de-focused states is that it works sort of like a seesaw.**
+So **the way to think about ==the autonomic nervous system== 51:08 and the reason it's important for every aspect of your life, but ==in particular for neuroplasticity 51:13 and engaging in these focus states and in these de-focused states== is that it ==works sort of like a seesaw==.**
 51:19
 Every 24 hours, we're all familiar with the fact that when we wake up in the morning we might be a little bit groggy 51:25